Dan J. Harkey

 • HBS/BCG RCT on GPT‑4 for consultants; multi-firm RCTs on AI coding assistants.

-• Grant & Gino (2010) + Harvard Gazette field evidence on gratitude and performance.
+• Grant & Gino (2010) and the Harvard Gazette provide field evidence on gratitude and performance.